 Our reasoning can be found in our response to the consultation.

-If you wish to provide us with further feedback on the issue we will not be progressing at this time, we invite you to use the form below.
+If you wish to provide us with further feedback on the issue, we invite you to use the form below.